MoseleyBioinformaticsLab/chi2plookup/README.rst

 ===========

-The `chi2plookup` package provides a simple interface for creating C++ header file that contains pregenerated array(s) of p-values for chi-square distribution for varying degrees of freedom.
+The `chi2plookup` package provides a simple interface for creating C++ header file for use in C++ projects.
+This header file contains pregenerated array(s) of p-values for chi-square distribution for specified degrees of freedom.

 Why?
 ====